nhooyr/flappybird/README.md

 keep up to 60 fps, the time velocity in the game would change.
 It would become slower and thus easier.

-The game could also immediately process flap input instead of deferring it to be processed in the render loop based on its timestamp and thus on the correct frame.
-But then on lagging devices, multiple inputs could appear to be processed all at once instead of being processed according to the time at which they came in.
+The game could also immediately process flap inputs instead of deferring them to be processed in the render loop based on their timestamp and thus as part of the correct time unit.
+But then on lagging devices, multiple inputs could appear to be processed all at once in a single time unit instead of being applied in the time unit on which they were received.

-All of which would be incorrect behaviour and is thus not minimal but rather incomplete by the definition given above.
+All of which would be incorrect behaviour and is thus not minimal by the definition given above but rather incomplete.

 ## Presentation